matiboux/matiboux-guides/app/app/src/content/docs/system/wsl/install.md

 When misconfigured, WSL might open the terminal with the `root` user or another user instead of your own user.

-Often after importing a distro, this configuration from the initial installation may not be preserved, leading to the default user falling back to `root`.
+Often after importing a distro, the default user configuration from the initial installation may not be preserved, leading to it falling back to `root`.

 You can explicitly set your username as the default user in the WSL configuration file (`/etc/wsl.conf`):